willian-gama/ml_playground/README.md

 ## Dependencies

 - `torch`: Engine to execute model
-- `transformers`: Model loader through pipelines
+- `transformers`: Model loader through pipelines stored in `~/.cache/huggingface/hub`
 - `sentencepiece`: Tokenizers to convert text into numbers to feed into models
 - `gradio`: Quickly build a demo or web application for your machine learning model